firmannf/college-broto-restaurant/README.md

 # college-broto-restaurant

 This repo contains a web apps for managing restaurant system in Resto Broto.
-This program created for "Software e" task.
+This program created for "Software Engineering" task.